datafundamentals/appwriter.com/site/principles/why_baas.md

 10 years ago this would have been a pipe dream.
 Today there are lots of great options, and Firebase is one of, if not the best.

-Boltup assumes that little or none of this is familiar, so we do some setup for you, assuming you'll start from there.
+dF assumes that little or none of this is familiar, so we do some setup for you, assuming you'll start from there.

 If you need the rest of the principles around a BaaS for your portfolio, read on.